 Everyone is encouraged to participate.
-Students who begin the ThM after Summer 2015 will be required to complete at least two Agape Projects before beginning their internship.
-ThM students who began before Fall 2015 (or students in any other degree program) are not required to complete any Agape Projects, unless their specific course requires a project.
+Students who begin the ThM after Summer 2015 will be required to complete at least two Agape assignments before beginning their internship.
+ThM students who began before Fall 2015 (or students in any other degree program) are not required to complete any Agape assignments, unless it is a requirement in a specific course.

 - Can I decide where to serve?

 - Unless the professor assigns students a particular service project, they can choose where they will serve.
 We do not place students with an organization, or have official partnering relationships with other organizations, but we have provided a directory of possible service opportunities.
 Students can also choose an organization that is not on the list and submit it for approval.